 In the stillness around me, I felt the answer: Poppies.

 My eyes landed on the large 10”x 14” shiny white tiles I had bought from the hardware store just a day or two before.
-This new size was appealing and I had set them aside where they waited, patiently.
+This new size was appealing and I had set them aside where they waited patiently.
 The surface was as smooth as glass and cold to the touch.
 Alcohol ink would slip and slide nicely.
-My inks had been unused for a few months, but now they were calling out with promises of poppies.
+My inks had been unused for a few months, but now they called out promises of poppies.
 I gathered up all of the watercolor materials I’d been playing with and put them away.
-In their place I set up a rainbow of ink bottles, the 91% alcohol spray, clean paper towels, and then rummaged through shelves and boxes until I found my lazy susan, which went in the middle of it all.
+In their place I set up a rainbow of ink bottles, 91% alcohol spray, clean paper towels, and then rummaged through shelves and boxes until I found my lazy susan, which went in the middle of it all.
 The large tile fit nicely on the turntable.
-After giving it a slow turn, which led to gentle bobbles of my lamps followed by some adjusting and another slow turn, I was ready.
+After giving it a slow turn, which caused gentle bobbles of my lamps, followed by some adjusting and another slow turn, I was ready.